-Leave it to social media influencers to do the most during a literal revolution.
+Leave it to instagram influencers to do the most during a literal revolution.

 Since the murder of George Floyd nearly a month ago, protests have not let up.
 These protests are completely warranted and necessary in order to make a permanent change to the systemic racism that is still very prevalent to this day.
 However, that is not quite what I’ll be talking about today.